JanieChan/DSC80FinalProject/README.md

 : At least one position has a significantly different average kills in-game

 **Test Statistics**
-: The difference in group means kills across all positions
+: The difference in the mean number of kills across all positions

 **Signifiance Level**
 : 0.05 or 5%